-A passionate advocate for innovative, inclusive, and accessible music pedagogy, Adam currently serves on the faculty of Kent State University in Ohio where he teaches both on the Stark Campus and in the Hugh A. Glauser School of Music.
-In 2016 he launched the Kent State “Guitar Weekend,” a three-day festival dedicated to the celebration of all styles of guitar playing.
-Funded by the Ohio Arts Council and Arts in Stark, the “Guitar Weekend” brings performers of classical, jazz, and rock guitar into contact with students in area schools and provides free, evening performances for the general public.
-Adam has recently served as a guest clinician for the Greater Cincinnati Guitar Society, the Servite Ensemble Festival, and the Troy University Guitar Symposium, and as a guest adjudicator for the Texas A&M International Guitar Competition, the Youngstown State Concerto Competition, and the Tuesday Musical Scholarship competition at the University of Akron.
-He has served on the faculties of Ashland University, Edinboro University, Chipola College, and the Eastman Community Music School of the Eastman School of Music.
+A passionate advocate for innovative, progressive and inclusive music education, Larison has served on the faculties of Kent State University, Ashland University, Edinboro University, Chipola College and the Eastman Community Music School of the Eastman School of Music.
+From 2015-2018 he was founder and director of the Kent State “Guitar Weekend,” a three-day event funded by grants from Arts Midwest and the Ohio Arts Council which brought internationally renowned concert artists into contact with students in underserved local schools.
+Larison has recently served as a guest clinician for the Greater Cincinnati Guitar Society, the Servite Ensemble Festival and the Troy University Guitar Symposium, and as a guest adjudicator for the Texas A&M International Guitar Competition, the Youngstown State Concerto Competition and the Tuesday Musical Scholarship competition at the University of Akron.
+He lives in Chicago where he teaches at Saint Xavier University, the Lyriq Music School, and the New Music School.